solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

-# Linear Algebra from the ground up
+# Calculus & Linear Algebra from the ground up
 > Quick notes on Math or Stat (currently Linear Algebra).